bradj00/multi-sig-wallet/README.md

 #### SETUP
+* from the root directory run `yarn install` then `yarn start` to launch the localhost UI.
+If you wanted to generate production files simply run `yarn build`

 Once contract has been initialized via firstRun() it cannot be altered without re-deploying contract.
 This should be a useful feature but can easily be altered in `MultiSig.sol`.
 Before deployment make the following adjustments in the browser for your needs: